SunkenRlyeh/tcg-vault/README.txt

     browser's Cache Storage API requires a secure origin.
 Opened as a plain local file, browsing/search/decks/collection still work fully offline, but the selective image caching feature needs HTTPS.

-HOW TO USE IT — GITHUB PAGES (what you asked for) GitHub Pages hosts this folder over HTTPS for free, which unlocks: installable "Add to Home Screen" behavior, the service worker (offline app shell), and the selective offline image caching described above.

 This app is already deployed and live at: https://sunkenrlyeh.github.io/tcg-vault/